mustang-im/opentalk-web-frontend/README.md

 ## To install & run

-Instead of `npm` we use `yarn`.
+First setup your local system as described in the chapter `Local system setup`.

-To install all dependencies run: `yarn` in this project directory.
+To install all dependencies run: `pnpm install` in this project directory.
-Yarn should be included in all recent node versions.
-If you run ubuntu you might have a very old node version installed.
-Use node version manager (`nvm`) to install a more recent version (>v14.0.0)

-After that you can run `yarn start`, see further down.
+After that you can run `pnpm start`, see further down.

-You need to add the same config to app/public/config.js as in the Step `Use yarn to build a local version` (See futher up)
+You need to add the same config to app/public/config.js as in the chapter `Build local version`.

 ## Guidelines